Ricardo Tan: Return to local politics

 He made a failed bid to get elected to the House of Representatives in the 2010 elections as representative of Bacolod's at-large district.
 Tan got elected again as city councilor in the 2016 election.

 Assassination attempt

 Tan along his wife were ambushed on December 14, 2018 by unidentified assailants while on a vehicle en-route home from Tan-owned Campuestohan Highland Resort.
 Both survived the attack.
 Exactly a year later, his brother Roberto was killed by another attack.
 Ricardo did not attend any city council sessions after the ambush with his term expiring on June 30, 2019.

 In January 2019, then-President Rodrigo Duterte who is organizing a deadly war on drugs, has alleged Tan is linked to illegal drug trade activities.
 Tan was later cleared by the Philippine National Police Western Visayas office in August 2020.
-Tan would went into hiding until May 2021, when he reappeared to the public and showed the clearance he obtained from the police.
+Tan went into hiding until May 2021, when he reappeared to the public and showed the clearance he obtained from the police.
 He would thank Duterte for revalidating information implicating him to illegal drugs which eventually led to his clearance.